platformsh/platformsh-docs/docs/src/dedicated/architecture/options.md

 * Because the members of your cluster communicate with each other via TCP to perform DB replication, cache lookup, and other associated tasks, the latency between data centers/AZs can become a significant performance liability.
 Having your entire cluster within one AZ ensures that the latency between cluster members is minimal, having a direct effect on perceived end-user performance.
-* Network traffic between AZs is billed, whereas intra-AZ traffic is not.
+* Network traffic between AZs is billed, whereas intra-AZ traffic isn't.
 That leads to higher costs for this decreased performance.

 Some clients prefer the peace of mind of hosting across multiple AZs, but it should be noted that multiple-AZ configurations do not improve the contractual 99.99% uptime SLA, nor does our standard, single-AZ configuration decrease the 99.99% uptime SLA.